katyushazhao/zenless-optimizer/README.md

 [`somnia-bot`](/apps/somnia/) - WIP discord bot - built using discord.js, using the Pando Calculation engine.

+[`zzz-frontend`](/apps/zzz-frontend/) - WIP ZZZO(name pending) frontend - static website built using React with Vite, using the Pando calculation engine.

 ### Notable Libs

 [gi-good](/libs/gi/good/) - Interface for the Genshin Open Object Description (GOOD).
 An import format for Genshin scanners.